Sign the petition to free Rodney Lincoln so he can spend Christmas at home with his family

 Sign the petition to dismiss the charges against Rodney Lincoln and join in the defense motion asking the court to vacate his convictions.

 Buy a shirt to help us test forensice evidence

 to free Rodney Lincoln.

-DNA testing could bring Rodney home for Christmas.
+DNA testing could bring Rodney home.
 A national organization of private investigators identifies St. Louis serial killer Tommy Lynn Sells as the prime suspect.

 Rodney Lincoln has been incarcerated since May 23, 1982.
 He was convicted of the murder of a young mother and the brutal attack of her two little girls.
 The problem with this is he is innocent.